smbutterfield/ibmt17-18/_01-pitches-clefs-int/1a3-tx-pitchesclefs.md

 ## Class Discussion

-Given that the class is already familiar with note names and staff notation, the discussion was a brief, simple dictation of the note names divided into lines and spaces for each clef.
+Given that the class is already familiar with note names and staff notation, the discussion of identifying pitches on clefs was a brief, simple dictation of the note names divided into lines and spaces for each clef.
 They were:

 {% capture ex1 %}X: 1
 T:Pitch Names for Each Clef